-Make an iPhone Case with Dark Chocolate and Duck Tape
+Make an iPhone Case With Dark Chocolate Packaging and Duck Tape

 Make an Unusual iPhone Case With Dark Chocolate

 DIY iPhone case projects are popular, and the materials people use range from embroidered fabrics to Duck Tape!
 Most of the designs I've seen were cute, but I felt that many of the crafts were pretty much kid's stuff.
 When I got my own iPhone, though, my first thought was, "Why should kids have all the fun?!"